samarara/diwya-portfolio/src/pages/about/index.md

   the photograph captures a specific moment in time that cannot be replicated, and therefore increases our awareness of the art that encompasses us.
 ---
-I'm a soon to be graduate of Systems Design Engineering at the University of Waterloo.
-This multidisciplinary program introduced me to human factors and product design.
-I've gotten to apply my learnings by interning at Facebook, [Autodesk (PlanGrid)](https://www.plangrid.com/), [TD’s Innovation Lab](https://www.communitech.ca/how-we-help/innovation/corporate-innovation/td-bank-group/), and [Scotiabank](https://www.scotiaitrade.com/en/direct-investing-and-online-trading.html).

 My passion for contemporary art and photography drove me into product design.
-I try to approach my personal artwork and design in the same way; focusing on the intentionality behind my decisions to make my audience (or users) feel empowered.
+I try to approach my personal artwork and design in the same way; focusing on the intentionality behind my decisions to make my audience (or users and collaborators) feel empowered!

+I'm currently a product designer at [Yelp](https://biz.yelp.com/claim?promo=&utm_source=type:claim_ad_google&utm_medium=search&utm_campaign=ClickLogic-Hyper-Branded_CPC_Step-Two_D_Promo_yelp-business&utm_content=RSA_Jan_2022&promo=GAPCSHBSTD300V4&gclid=Cj0KCQiAubmPBhCyARIsAJWNpiO03JI2PcuodacaYseEvWTMO2BeFLXkFRYD7icKODTJIx0Lij9PdLQaAn6REALw_wcB) focused on supporting restaurant owners by designing front-of-house tools.
+My past experiences involve interning at [Facebook](https://www.facebook.com/), [Autodesk (PlanGrid)](https://www.plangrid.com/), [TD’s Innovation Lab](https://www.communitech.ca/how-we-help/innovation/corporate-innovation/td-bank-group/), and [Scotiabank](https://www.scotiaitrade.com/en/direct-investing-and-online-trading.html).

 I hope to design and create for social good, and I aspire to become a teacher or mentor in this industry.
-I’m able to help out right now by leading [UWaterloo’s design club UW/UX](https://www.facebook.com/uwuxwaterloo/) and volunteering at events like [Make-A-Mark. ](https://letsmakeamark.org/)
+I’m able to help out right now by leading being a Teacher's Assistant for interaction design courses at the [University of Toronto's School of Continuing Studies](https://learn.utoronto.ca/programs-courses?gclid=Cj0KCQiAubmPBhCyARIsAJWNpiM1Ly_Uu37uZ2Cv3Mt_6OD82dZ0dO_qwKZKrYjsvjP03zVLA9oN8aIaArmuEALw_wcB) and volunteering at events like [Make-A-Mark. ](https://letsmakeamark.org/)

 Outside of design, I enjoy baking, tea-making, and basketball.
 Please [contact me](diwya.desilva@gmail.com) if you’d like to chat!